Accredited by The Addiction Counselor Certification Board of Oregon and the National Association of Alcoholism and Drug Abuse Counselors

 Ann also has master-level certifications in substance abuse and gambling addictions.
 She has worked with William Miller in the original training cohort and was selected to participate in the first “Training for Trainers” for Motivational Interviewing program established by Miller in 1993.
 Ms. Fields is a registered MINT trainer (Motivational Interviewing Network of Trainers) in Washington and Oregon.
 She has worked in the counseling field for more than 25 years.
 Throughout her career, she has been involved with innovative programs utilizing behaviorally oriented, research-based strategies and techniques to effect change with individuals, families, service providers, communities and large systems.
 Ann provides specialized training and consultation to professional practitioners in a variety of practice settings.

-Eric Martin, MA, CADC III
+Eric Martin, M.A.C., CADC III, CPS

 Eric has 20 years experience in the addictions field as both a clinician and a recovering person.
 Eric is an instructor at University of Oregon and for DHS Child Welfare.
 He has been the recipient of numerous awards including the Award of Excellence by the Oregon Association of Addictions Counselors, and the Governor's Award of Excellence for Improving Alcohol and Drug Services for the citizens of Oregon in 2002.
 He is the Executive Director of the Addictions Certification Board of Oregon.